 - Analyze a given statement or situation

-Test specifications, practice tests, and other resources are available online that will help you prepare for the CBEST.
+Test specifications, practice tests, and other online resources will help you prepare for the CBEST.

 4. What is Required to Pass the CBEST?